 Sauder offers a four-year Bachelor of Commerce with Co-op internships available as well as international exchange programs.
 Sauder offers a number of MBA options: full and part time, international, joint programs and a Combined MBA/CMA (Certified Management Accountants) program.

-The Faculty of Business at the University of Victoria offers a 4 year Bachelor of Commerce in which students spend their last two years focusing on an area of interest.
+The Peter B. Gustavson School of Business at the University of Victoria offers a 4 year Bachelor of Commerce in which students spend their last two years focusing on an area of interest.
 It has one of the largest international exchange programs in Canada with approximately 45 exchange partners throughout the world.

 All MBA students participate in a study tour to learn how to do business internationally.
 MBA students also have the option to diversify their career experience with a Co-op work term.